KingMichaelPark/website/content/posts/2026-08-21-what-its-all-for.md

 ## Am I Special?

-For much of my career and earlier life, I felt that there was a direct correlation between the effort, performance, and outcomes that I put into things helped separate me from somebody who had done something less efficiently, beautifully, or valuably.
-They were distinguishing factors about my work and my colleagues' work that helped provide certain pieces of value that at least helped my firm stay competitive, win work, and differentiate us from other consultancies' approaches or technical abilities.
+For much of my career and earlier life, it felt that there was a direct correlation between the effort, performance, and outcomes that I put into work that helped separate me from somebody who had done something less efficiently, beautifully, or valuably.
+They were distinguished enough factors about my work and my colleagues' work that helped provide certain pieces of value that at least helped my firm stay competitive, win work, and differentiate us from other consultancies' approaches or technical abilities.